Inflation cooled more than expected in November - KESQ

 On a month-to-month basis, prices rose by 0.1% last month, as compared to October’s reading of 0.4%.

 Core CPI, which excludes the volatile food and energy categories, measured 6% for the year ended in November, down from the 6.3% rate in October.
-On a monthly basis, core CPI increased by 0.2%.
+On a monthly basis, core CPI increased by 0.2% — its smallest increase in 15 months.

+“It looks like we are now coming down from that peak,” Rucha Vankudre, senior economist with Lightcast, told CNN.
+“We’re still very much in the woods, but we see a path out.”

-Economists expect the Fed at this meeting to approve a half-point hike.
+Economists and investors expect the Fed at this meeting to approve a half-point hike.

+Tuesday’s CPI report showed that used car prices were down 3.3% on an annual basis and have fallen for five consecutive months.
+Categories such as medical care and airline fares also declined in November.

+Although prices for food and energy remain 10.6% and 13.1% higher than November 2021, respectively, the monthly increases for food slowed to 0.5% from 0.6%, and energy prices decreased by 1.6% from October to November, with the gasoline component falling 2% during that period.

 The-CNN-Wire